 How Does Mayo Clinic's Treatment Expertise Compare to Other Top Centers?

 Mayo Clinic joins a select group of elite mesothelioma treatment centers including Memorial Sloan Kettering, Brigham and Women's Hospital, and MD Anderson Cancer Center.
-What distinguishes these centers from community hospitals is surgical volume, multidisciplinary integration, clinical trial access, and institutional commitment to continuous improvement in mesothelioma treatment.
+What distinguishes these centers from community hospitals is surgical volume, multidisciplinary integration, clinical trial access, and institutional commitment to continuous improvement in mesothelioma treatment [11].
+All of these centers hold NCI-designated Comprehensive Cancer Center status [1].
+Our guide to the top 6 mesothelioma treatment center specialists compares these programs side by side to help patients choose the right center for their needs.

 Why Should Mesothelioma Patients Consider Specialized Treatment Centers?

-The survival difference reflects multiple factors: surgeons experienced in complex mesothelioma resections achieve better technical outcomes and fewer complications, multidisciplinary teams integrate expertise that community hospitals cannot assemble, clinical trial access provides cutting-edge treatment options, and institutional expertise enables continuous refinement of treatment approaches.
+The survival difference reflects multiple factors: surgeons experienced in complex mesothelioma resections achieve better technical outcomes and fewer complications, multidisciplinary teams integrate expertise that community hospitals cannot assemble, clinical trial access provides cutting-edge treatment options like those demonstrated in CheckMate 743 [3] and KEYNOTE-483 [4], and institutional expertise enables continuous refinement of treatment approaches.

-For a disease averaging 12-18 months median survival nationally, seeking treatment at a specialized center offering multimodal therapy combining surgery, chemotherapy, and radiation can mean the difference between months and years of survival.
+For a disease where standard first-line chemotherapy with pemetrexed plus cisplatin achieved 12.1-month median overall survival [5], seeking treatment at a specialized center offering multimodal therapy combining surgery, immunotherapy, and radiation can mean the difference between months and years of survival.
+CRS-HIPEC for peritoneal mesothelioma achieves median overall survival of approximately 53 months when complete cytoreduction is possible [11].
 This dramatic potential impact justifies the effort and cost of traveling for specialized care.

 We recommend taking our free mesothelioma case assessment quiz to learn more about your diagnosis and treatment options, then consulting with our mesothelioma lawyers about both compensation options and referrals to top treatment centers like Mayo Clinic.